LiberlandHacker/OSSP-CS/Term-04/satan/satanic-culture/ave-satanas.md

+# Ave Satanas

-Dec.
-2022: "Ave Satanas" by Jona⸸han McCormick, Jr.
+By Jona⸸han McCormick, Jr. December 2022.

 A Satanic version of "Ave Maria"